Why have a whole coin when you have a ‘bit’ of it?

 It refers to the digital information that is exchanged in return for goods and services.

 You remain anonymous.
-You are nominated an address, but when we say address we actually mean close to 30 characters that is you.
+You have nominated an address, but when we say address we actually mean close to 30 characters that are you.

 Its global, none of this snail mail.
 Location is no problem.

 They say that the public key cryptography system they use to secure your information is more secure than Fort Knox, but if any of you have ever seen Die Hard with a Vengeance (debatable the best of the Die Hard franchise, I dare you to convince me otherwise) then I don’t know whether you’d call it impossible, (just ask Tom Cruise).
 But only you have the key.
 You as the owner of the private key of your address can send cryptocurrency.